yknot/makevid/README.md

 ---------

 - [x] One frame from one feed undistorted
-- [ ] One feed video undistorted frame by frame
+- [x] One feed video undistorted frame by frame
+- [ ] One frame from two feeds undistorted and stitched
+- [ ] Two feeds undistorted and stiched